 Karen Wickre seems to know everyone, and she’s happy to tell you all about how she got so connected.
 As a former editorial director at Twitter, she knows a thing or two about telling a compelling story.
 And as an early employee of Google, where she worked for nearly a decade on the communications team, she got a chance to be in the mix as the company exploded in growth and essentially took over the world.
-Now her new book, Taking the Work Out of Networking: An Introvert’s Guide to Making Connections That Count, is out and it’s a fount of knowledge about how to make networking work for you.
+Now her new book on networking tips, Taking the Work Out of Networking: An Introvert’s Guide to Making Connections That Count, is out and it’s a fount of knowledge about how to make networking work for you.

-This isn’t another guide to pushing for handshakes and business cards, nor is it filled with tips on how to work a crowded room to your advantage.
+This isn’t another guide to pushing for handshakes and business cards, nor is it filled with networking tips on how to work a crowded room to your advantage.
 Instead, the book reframes networking in an era of ubiquitous social media and in an environment of people changing jobs much more frequently.
 It’s a fresh look at something important to our careers that many people fear, and the book is chock-a-block with insights.

 Recently we sat down with Wickre to talk about the sage advice in her book, what networking means in this day and age, and how everyone can improve at it, even if they dread it.

 Karen Wickre: Yes, we have, and we also thought networking was an end in itself.
 Networking is a function in service of making connections, right?
 It’s not a standalone activity like, “Well, he’s out networking.
 Good haul today.”
 That’s not the point.
 It’s more about if you can have a good network, but you didn’t get it by “networking.”
 People do hate that association with it being transactional.

 We all benefit from [those connections] at different times, when we have different needs.
 No one person comes with a gift-wrapped package with the whole answer, or the whole solution, the job offer, whatever it is.
 You have to piece these things together.
 That’s why it’s an ongoing journey.